-lead responsibility for safeguarding and child protection remains with the DSL as this cannot be delegated

-- the DSL and their Deputies will undertake appropriate local multi agency training every two (2) years - we have 3 appropriately trained and experienced Deputy DSL's (DDSL's) in school and these arrangements are clearly communicated to staff, supply staff, agency workers, volunteers and governors - staff, supply staff, agency workers, volunteers and governors are clear where they have a concern or a query relating to a child/young person that they need to contact the DSL/DDSL in school 1 - all staff, supply staff, agency workers, volunteers, governors and other adults supporting/working in school knows what to do if they have any concerns about a child, including referring the matter to the DSL/DDSLs who should always be available to discuss safeguarding concerns.
+Overarching Principles: • we have a DSL for Child Protection who is part of the school's senior leadership team • the DSL takes lead responsibility for safeguarding and child protection and this is explicitly noted in their job description.
+Whilst some of the activities of this role may be delegated to appropriately trained and experienced deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL as this cannot be delegated • the DSL and their Deputies will undertake appropriate local multi agency training every two (2) years • we have 3 appropriately trained and experienced Deputy DSL's (DDSL's) in school and these arrangements are clearly communicated to staff, supply staff, agency workers, volunteers and governors • staff, supply staff, agency workers, volunteers and governors are clear where they have a concern or a query relating to a child/young person that they need to contact the DSL/DDSL in school • all staff, supply staff, agency workers, volunteers, governors and other adults supporting/working in school knows what to do if they have any concerns about a child, including referring the matter to the DSL/DDSLs who should always be available to discuss safeguarding concerns.
 If in exceptional circumstances, the DSL or DDSL is not available, this should not delay appropriate action being taken.
-Staff should consider speaking to a member of the Senior Leadership team and/or take advice from the MASH professional's helpline and Children's Social Care Front Door service - all staff, supply staff, agency workers, volunteers, governors and other adults supporting/working in school are provided with an immediate induction relevant to their role in school, this induction will then increase as appropriate linked to their role in school and the expected duration of that role - on induction, all staff, supply staff, agency workers, volunteers and governors will be provided with a copy of our child protection policy, safeguarding arrangements, code of conduct/behaviour protocols for staff, Part 1 of the current KCSE (including Annex A if relevant to the role) the whistle blowing policy and guidance for safer working practices from the Safer Recruitment Consortium2.
-Please note, from April 2020, this also includes an addendum in relation to potential changes to working practices due to the Covid-19 lockdown.
-ALL will be supported and then expected to understand how these polices and guidance documents apply to their role in school3 - all staff, supply staff, agency workers, volunteers and governors will be provided the names and contact arrangements of the DSL/ DDSL, the MASH professional's helpline, Children's Social Care Front Door service and the NSPCC Whistle blowing Help line.
+Staff should consider speaking to a member of the Senior Leadership team and/or take advice from the MASH professional's helpline and Children's Social Care Front Door service • all staff, supply staff, agency workers, volunteers, governors and other adults supporting/working in school are provided with an immediate induction relevant to their role in school, this induction will then increase as appropriate linked to their role in school and the expected duration of that role • on induction, all staff, supply staff, agency workers, volunteers and governors will be provided with a copy of our child protection policy, safeguarding arrangements, code of conduct/behaviour protocols for staff, Part 1 of the current KCSE (including Annex A if relevant to the role) the whistle blowing policy and guidance for safer working practices from the Safer Recruitment Consortium .
+Please note, from April 2020, this also includes an addendum in relation to potential changes to working practices due to the Covid-19 lockdown .
+ALL will be supported and then expected to understand how these polices and guidance documents apply to their role in school • all staff, supply staff, agency workers, volunteers and governors will be provided the names and contact arrangements of the DSL/ DDSL, the MASH professional's helpline, Children's Social Care Front Door service and the NSPCC Whistle blowing Help line.
 This list will be reviewed regularly but at least annually by the DSL to ensure that it